microsoft/php-sdk-binary-tools/README.md

 To skip a training case, add a file named `inactive` into the case folder.

+# Debugging PHP

+This part covers debugging possibilities for the builds produced by the native VS compilers.
+For the cross compiled builds produced with toolsets other than VC++, please check the documentation for the corresponding toolsets.
+In any case, general principles on debugging native programs apply.

+Either a debug build of PHP or enabled debug symbols are required to be able to debug PHP.
+A debug build is usually more suitable for the development process and can be produced by adding `--enable-debug` to the configure options.
+A release build with debug symbols can be produced by adding `--enable-debug-pack`.
+These options are mutually exclusive.

+## Debugging with Visual Studio

+If you're new to Visual Studio, going through the official documentation and tutorials is strongely recommended.

+- configure with either `--enable-debug` or `--enable-debug-pack`
+- a debug build might bring better experience for dev, but sometimes you want to debug a release build
+- `nmake run ARGS=yourscript.php DEBUGGER=1`, that will open a Visual Studio window
+- any additional runtime options for PHP or the script executed go to ARGS, too
+- select `Debug -> New Breakpoint -> Function Breakpoint` and add a function where the debugger should break
+- click `Start`

+## Debugging with WinDbg

+PHP can also be debugged with the tools from the WinDbg package.
+There is currently no way implemented in the Makefile to start the WinDbg integrated, so it needs to de done manually.
+Either a debug build or a release build with debug symbols is still required, as described previously.

 # Support

 - Join `#winphp-dev` on Freenode to discuss any ideas or questions